lilstav/lilstav/windows_10_lite.md

 Record is now implemented in windows, you can disable it through Vega graphics control panel

-About now display which GPU is installed
+About now displays which GPU is installed

 Task manager -New layout / processes moved two categories